ALXXLARG/FCT/README.md

 root_dir: root directory of the project

-projID: ID of the related dataset used
+projID: ID of the related dataset being used

 pathi: path for input directory